terwer/siyuan-plugin-publisher/README.md

   - **WeChat Official Accounts**: Publishing Tool now supports posting articles to the WeChat Official Accounts draft box in version `1.13.0` and beyond.
 However, due to limitations on the WeChat platform in Electron, normal login operations are not possible.
 Therefore, you will need to visit `https://mp.weixin.qq.com/` yourself, complete the login, copy the cookie, and then paste it into the configuration options.
   - **Notion**: Since Notion is block-based, not a whole document, it is constrained by technology and does not support updates.
 To update, you can only delete and then repost it.
   - **Juejin**: Due to the mandatory requirements of the Jujin platform, tags and classifications must be filled in, if you do not select publishing, a backend classification and programmer label will be added by default, otherwise you will not be able to publish.
+  - **Juejin**: **Juejin need to review every time they publish an article**, so the preview may be 404 immediately after publishing the article, at which point you can modify the link '/post' to '/spost' for temporary viewing, or wait patiently for the review to pass.

 > [Click here](https://blog.terwer.space/s/20230810132040-nn4q7vs) to view the latest help documentation.